Gothic Quarter Walking Tour, Barcelona

 6) Placa del Rei (King's Square)

-Ascending the stairs from the square leads to the palace's central hall, the 14th-century Tinell Hall ("Saló del Tinell").
-According to some historians, it was on these very steps, spreading out from the corner of the square, that in 1493 King Ferdinand and Queen Isabella welcomed Christopher Columbus and his crew upon their return from the first successful voyage to the New World.
+According to historians, it was on these very steps, which spread out from the corner of the square, that in 1493 King Ferdinand and Queen Isabella welcomed Christopher Columbus and his crew upon their return from the first successful voyage to the New World.
 Once used as a meeting place for the Spanish Inquisition, the hall capitalized on the popular belief that its walls would reveal any lies spoken within.
-Nowadays, it hosts temporary exhibitions, and occasional concerts take place within the hall or outside in the square.
+Nowadays, the building hosts temporary exhibitions and occasional concerts.

 Tip: